 Ouch -- just got the book on SRD

-Michael D. C. Drout, my all-time favorite Tolkien scholar, once made a remark in one of his essays that a common reason articles get from Tolkien Studies is that they simply treat Tolkien as too perfect and infallible.
+Michael D. C. Drout, my all-time favorite Tolkien scholar, once made a remark in one of his essays that a common reason articles get rejected from Tolkien Studies is that they simply treat Tolkien as too perfect and infallible.
 That's something which makes a lot of sense to me -- the collateral damage of studying a major author is that you now know all the mean/rotten things that can be said about him or her.
 (I once took a class from a Hemingway scholar who told us not to worry about offending him if we hated Hemingway, since the prof had already heard it all and could probably even help us out with mean things we hadn't even thought of yet.)
-Well, I think Christine Barkley's Stephen R. Donaldson and the Modern Epic Vision might be running afoul of some of those same problems of excessive praise Got the book this afternoon -- just 1/10th of the way through, and the book's still in the "Rah, rah, greatest author of all time" mode.
+Well, I think Christine Barkley's Stephen R. Donaldson and the Modern Epic Vision might be running afoul of some of those same problems of excessive praise.
+Got the book this afternoon -- just 1/10th of the way through, and the book's still in the "Rah, rah, greatest author of all time" mode.
 Even worse, her clear passion for SRD is leading her into highly questionable assertions in nearly every paragraph.

 To give a sense of what I mean, here's the first lines from her introduction: